“Daily sitting is our bread and butter, the basic stuff of dharma.

 Once I actually connected with a teacher and a sangha, a different reality emerged.
 I found that the foundation of Zen Buddhism, like that of other spiritual traditions throughout the world, rests squarely on a set of vows and precepts.
 Rather than becoming a member of another tribe of free form hippies, I found out that engaging in formal Zen training with a teacher meant making a commitment to a set of clearly stated intentions: Taking Refuge in the Triple Gems, the Four Bodhisattva Vows, the Three Pure Precepts, and the 10 Essential Precepts was expected.
 It was part of the deal.

 Jeez.
-In the Judeo-Christian world, we only had to worry about the ten commandments!
+Growing up I only had to worry about the ten commandments!
 Now?
 Do the math.
 This is twice as many.
 So much for being hip and cool, for "doing your own thing!"

 Or so it seemed.

-The fundamental commitment made is simply the ongoing choice to Be Present, with as much Kindness and Compassion as I can muster, to the ever-changing, ongoing Flow of Life as it emerges in each and every moment.
-I've found that as I commit to open my heart and mind and senses to what simply is, the promise made is, in itself, the promise fulfilled.
-The commitment is doing me more than "I" am doing it.
+The fundamental commitment made is simply the ongoing choice to Be Present, with as much Kindness and Compassion and Clarity as I can muster to the ever-changing, ongoing Flow of Life as it emerges in each and every moment -- until I croak.
+This takes a great deal of effort and patience and the ability to forgive oneself and others again and again.
+It takes Ceaseless Practice.

 Reality Holds Great Promise.